A flexible sigmoidoscopy is a procedure to look at the inside your sigmoid colon (last one-third of your colon) and rectum using a flexible telescope.

-A flexible sigmoidoscopy usually takes between fifteen and twenty minutes.
-You may be given a sedative to help you relax before and during your sigmoidoscopy.
+A flexible sigmoidoscopy usually takes about 30 minutes.
+You may be offered a relaxant or some Entonox (laughing gas) to help you relax before the procedure.

 Patients usually lie on their side on the examination table.
 The endoscopist will place a flexible telescope (endoscope) into your anus.
 Air will be blown into your large bowel so that they have a clear view.
 The endoscopist will be able to look for problems such as inflammation or polyps.
 They will be able to perform biopsies (take samples) and take photographs to help make the diagnosis.